Quantile

 Probability density of a normal distribution, with quantiles, Q_{1}, Q_{2}, and Q_{3}, are shown.
 The area below the red curve is the same in the intervals (−∞,Q_{1}), (Q_{1},Q_{2}), (Q_{2},Q_{3}), and (Q_{3},+∞).

 In statistics and probability, quantiles are cut points dividing the range of a probability distribution into continuous intervals with equal probabilities or dividing the observations in a sample in the same way.
-There is one fewer quantile than the number of groups created.
 Common quantiles have special names, such as quartiles (four groups), deciles (ten groups), and percentiles (100 groups).
-The groups created are termed halves, thirds, quarters, etc., though sometimes the terms for the quantile are used for the groups created, rather than for the cut points.
+The groups created are termed halves, thirds, quarters, etc., though more often the terms for the quantile are used for the groups created, rather than for the cut points.

 q-quantiles are values that partition a finite set of values into q subsets of (nearly) equal sizes.
-There are q − 1 partitions of the q-quantiles, one for each integer k satisfying 0 < k < q.
+There are q − 1 subsets of the q-quantiles, one for each integer k satisfying 0 < k < q.
 In some cases the value of a quantile may not be uniquely determined, as can be the case for the median (2-quantile) of a uniform probability distribution on a set of even size.
 Quantiles can also be applied to continuous distributions, providing a way to generalize rank statistics to continuous variables (see percentile rank).
 When the cumulative distribution function of a random variable is known, the q-quantiles are the application of the quantile function (the inverse function of the cumulative distribution function) to the values {1/q, 2/q, …, (q − 1)/q}.